 Province or territory Data limitation Manitoba Gender and Year of Birth are not directly provided to CIHI by the College of Physiotherapists of Manitoba.
-For reporting, CIHI uses aggregated age and gender information provided by Manitoba Health, Seniors and Active Living.
-In 2020, Average Age and Age Group were not reported due to data quality issues.
-Yukon In 2018, the Yukon Department of Community Services submitted aggregate-level supply data (including Gender , 5-Year Age Band and Average Age) for PTs.
+For reporting, CIHI uses aggregated age and gender information provided by Manitoba Health.
+Yukon In 2018, the Yukon Department of Community Services submitted aggregate-level supply data (including Gender, 5-Year Age Band and Average Age) for PTs.
+British Columbia In 2019, Flow by Age Group was not available due to data quality issues.